No.

 As mentioned further above, ToonSquid itself does not claim any ownership of the art that you create with it, nor does it take any cut from any revenue that you generate from the sale of your art or the distribution of your videos.

-As mentioned above, ToonSquid is entirely made by one person and I am working on it in my spare time in addition to a full-time job and other projects, so I can neither give a time estimate for when the next update will be ready, nor whether and when any specific feature will be added.
+As mentioned above, ToonSquid is entirely made by one person and I am working on it in addition to other projects, so I can neither give a time estimate for when the next update will be ready, nor whether and when any specific feature will be added.

 Many unpredictable factors can delay the next feature release, such as high-priority bugs popping up that need to be fixed as quickly as possible or large amounts of general support requests via e-mail.